AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 ## Administrate the environment {#acs-gs-admin-env}

-**TO UPDATE > Explain changes for ACS users**

-Once the client console is installed, follow the steps in this documentation to create the connection to the application server: [Connection to the application server documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/connect#create-your-connection){target="_blank"}
+Once the client console is installed, follow the steps in this documentation to create the connection to the application server: [Connection to the application server documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/connect#create-your-connection){target="_blank"}.

 Security practices are deeply ingrained into our internal software development and operations processes and tools and are rigorously followed by our cross-functional teams to prevent, detect, and respond to incidents in an expedient manner.
 Learn more in [Campaign Security best practices](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/privacy/security){target="_blank"}.

+### Access rights and permissions {#acs-gs-admin-rights}

 Adobe Campaign lets you define and manage the rights assigned to users.
 These permissions are defined by combining operator group permissions, named rights and permissions on folders.

+As a Campaign Standard user transitioning to Campaign v8, your permissions and access rights remain the same.
+Security groups have been moved by Adobe to the Campaign v8 operator groups, and your permissions per organizational units have been transitioned to folder permissions.
+Campaign users   use their Adobe ID to connect to Campaign v8, and then can use the same login and password as in Campaign Standard.

+Campaign [folders](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/configuration/folders-and-views){target="_blank"} are nodes in the explorer tree of the client console.
+Based on their type, they contain certain types of data.
+Programs are materialized by folders in Campaign v8.
+You can create folders and manage permissions to them to restrict access.
+[Learn more](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/folder-permissions){target="_blank"}.

-See the [User permissions documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/gs-permissions){target="_blank"}.
+Learn more in the [User permissions documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/gs-permissions){target="_blank"}.

 ### Campaign Control Panel {#acs-gs-admin-cp}